-This is part 5a of my review series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
+This is part 5a of a 5-part series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
 Opinions expressed here are my own.

 - Part 1: Joining Lunch Actually (Why I’m Joining a Dating Agency and My Upcoming Series on Arranged Dating)